lyngo-ntkl/TicTacToe/README.md

 # TicTacToe
 Hi there, here is a Tic Tac Toe game :smile:

-It was made by Ly Ngo (mostly backend part) and Hoang Dang Bao Thien (mostly frontend part)

 This is the version that player could beat computer :angel:

 For a version player neverrrrrr win, may be you could change the createRandomMove into this: